muydanny/backend-curriculum-site/module2/lessons/database_normalization_and_optimization.md

 * Review [this](https://www.kaggle.com/unitednations/global-commodity-trade-statistics/data) commodity trade data.
 How might you structure a normalized database to store this data?

 * Review [this](https://www.kaggle.com/aashita/nyt-comments/data) New York Times article data.
-How might you structure a normlalized database to store this data?
+How might you structure a normalized database to store this data?